Welcome to today's edition of the Rush 24-7 podcast.

 Okay.

-But anyway, I don't know all the details about Chatham County, but my guess is that per capita, it's probably poorer, so it's actually a worse indignation than Wake County.
+Well, anyway, but I don't know all the details about Chatham County, but my guess is that per capita, it's probably poor, so it's actually a worse indignation than Wake County.

 Right.